Stability of Objective Structures: General Criteria and Applications: Introduction

 The main goal of the present contribution is, departing from \cite{SchmidtSteinbach:21a,SchmidtSteinbach:21b} to obtain a general stability criterion for objective structures which identifies an appropriate stability constant and which leads to a directly implementable numerical algorithm.
 We achieve this in Theorem~\ref{Theorem:LambdaIrreducible}, which gives an abstract representation result in Fourier space, and Theorem~\ref{Theorem:LambdaInduced}, which provides an explicit formula in terms of the above mentioned wave vector domains.
 It turns out interesting to consider two stability constants $\lambdaa$ and $\lambdanewa$ which measure the stability against displacements from the set of rigid motions in two different seminorms $\norm\fdot_{\RR}$ and $\newnorm\fdot{\RR}$.
 While in the important special cases of finite structures and of space filling structures these seminorms are equivalent, this is not the case for lower dimensional infinite systems.
 There the distinction between these seminorms allows for a fine analysis of systems at the onset of instabilities, that may be caused by buckling modes.

-As our stability constants are lower bounds on the Hessian operator of the configurational energy, it is worth noticing that we also have results on matching upper bounds: Theorem~\ref{Theorem:BoundedThree} provides strong bounds for structures with equilibrized onsite potentials and Corollary~\ref{Corollary:club} summarizes a full and rather demanding analysis for general structures.
+As our stability constants are lower bounds on the Hessian operator of the configurational energy, it is worth noticing that we also have results on matching upper bounds: Strong bounds with respect to $\norm\fdot_{\RR}$ are provided in Theorem~\ref{Theorem:BoundedThree} for structures with equilibrized onsite potentials and in Theorem~\ref{Theorem:FiniteSpace} for finite and for space filling structures; bounds with respect to $\newnorm\fdot{\RR}$ are established for general structures in Theorem~\ref{Theorem:dtwodtwo} whose proof turns out rather demanding.

 The algorithm resulting from Theorem~\ref{Theorem:LambdaInduced} is spelled out as Algorithm~\ref{Algorithm:algorithm}.
 The power of our approach is demonstrated by applying our scheme to the physically most relevant example of a carbon nanotube \cite{Iijima1991,Dresselhaus1992}.
 These structures have attracted an immense attention in the literature due to their extraordinary mechanical and electronic properties \cite{Treacy1996,Tuukkanen2014,Charlier1998,Cao2007}.
 A carbon nanotube can be visualized by rolling up a portion of a regular hexagonal lattice along a lattice vector, so that a long hollow cylinder emerges on the surface of which the atoms are bonded in a seamless way.
 Except for special choices of the winding direction the nanotube will possess a non-trivial chirality.